haranychan/homepage/content/en/publication/J-2024SWEVO-hrg/index.md

 ---
-title: "Evolutionary Multiobjective Optimization Assisted by Scalarization Function Approximation for High-Dimensional Expensive Problems"
+title: "Evolutionary multiobjective optimization assisted by scalarization function approximation for high-dimensional expensive problems"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here